 Toons Bridge Dairy

-In 2011 we established Toons Bridge Dairy, sister company to The Real Olive Company, having notice a real appetite for fresh Mozzarella among our customers.
+In 2011 we established Toons Bridge Dairy, sister company to The Real Olive Company, having noticed a real appetite for fresh Mozzarella among our customers.
 In an old creamery building in the historic Irish artisan food region of West Cork we began producing Fresh Buffalo Mozzarella, the first of it's kind to be made in Ireland.
-From there we began producing cheeses in the Mediterranean tradition, working in small batches and using exclusively using fresh, local and unpasteurised buffalo cow and sheep’s milk.
+From there we began producing cheeses in the Mediterranean tradition, working in small batches and using exclusively fresh, local and unpasteurised buffalo cow and sheep’s milk.
 Toons Bridge Dairy specialises in Southern Mediterranean style cheeses, particularly stretched curd cheeses known as pasta filata.
 We are best known for our Mozzarella but we produce a family of cheeses including Caciocavallo, Ricotta, Smoked Scamorza, Halloumi, Burrata and more.

 We started The Real Olive Company in 1993, and based ourselves between Cork’s English Market and Toons bridge, with market stalls and wholesale customers around the country.
 When we first started making cheese these market stalls were ideal for distributing their Mozzarella as freshly as possible while offering the perfect opportunity to get direct feedback from customers.
 To this day, Toons Bridge Diary cheeses are sold predominantly through the Real Olive Company stalls, as well as through our established wholesale network.